 There are many different types of sweeteners.
 The term “sugar” often refers to sucrose, which is derived from sugar cane or sugar beets.

 Roles of Sugar:

-While often demonized in today’s media due to excessive amounts taken in and found in many products, sugar actually plays a number of important food safety & quality roles:
+While often demonized in today’s media, sugar actually plays a number of important food safety & quality roles:

 - Adds sweetness to foods (a preference that is innate…it is not abnormal or wrong!)

 - Helps to prevent microbial growth by binding water in jams and jellies

 - Adds texture, flavor, and color to baked goods

 - Aids the growth of yeast for fermentation and non-chemical leavening